 Choosing a lawn care company

-The lawn care industry is very competitive, so it is important to consider the credentials of companies being considered when searching for a lawn care company.
+The lawn care industry is very competitive, so it is important to consider the credentials of lawn care companies when searching for one.
 The most important questions to ask are:

 - How long has the company been in business?